Productivity improvements never rest at Biloela with Gallagher gear

 “When I grew out my own cattle, I knew what was happening.
 Now because I’m buying them, I want to track them harder to know what’s happening.”

 Enter his search for equipment to do that.
-Last year he found a Gallagher Livestock Manager TSi 2, a top-of-the-line weigh scale that allows quick, efficient decisions in the yards or paddock, with immediate access to records whether on-farm or inside.
+Last year he discovered the Gallagher Livestock Manager TSi 2, a top-of-the-line weigh scale that allows quick, efficient decisions in the yards or paddock, with immediate access to records whether on-farm or inside.

 “What I wanted was to find the cattle that do better.
 To do that, you have to know what’s going on.
 This TSi tells me that.
 Now I can find the underperformers and cull them.”